 In this interview, independent quality and testing consultant Isabel Evans explains how to tell testing stories.
 She details the power of telling stories within software and shows how being able to effectively listen is just as important to communication as talking.

 Josiah Renaudin: Hello, and welcome back to anther TechWell interview.
-Today I’m joined by Isabel Evans, an independent quality and testing consultant and keynote speaker at our upcoming STAREAST conference.
+Today I’m joined by Isabel Evans, an independent quality and testing consultant and keynote speaker at our prior STAREAST conference.
 Isabel, thank you for joining us today.
 First, before we dig into your keynote, could you tell us a bit about your experience in the industry?

 Isabel Evans: I have been in IT for a long time ...
 I last programmed in earnest in the 1970s.
 I came into testing in the 1980s and since then have been working in testing, quality improvement, and related areas.
 I've continued to work as a practitioner whenever I can, and also have had management, mentoring, coaching, and consultancy roles.

 Josiah Renaudin: Why do you think software practitioners often see their messages garbled or unheard by management?

 Isabel Evans: Yes, that does happen, doesn't it?
 And vice versa—managers' messages are garbled and unheard by software practitioners.

 There are several reasons.